-As the Senior Adviser to the President, Jim leads and implements the strategic work and goals of Sojourners.
+As the director of the president’s office and director of advocacy, Jim leads and implements the strategic work and goals of Sojourners.

 Posts By This Author